Filling just one cubic yard with concrete and you need upwards of 4,000 pounds of concrete. That’s a lot to order, and it can be very expensive.

 - Take turns mixing!
 If one person is stuck on the mixing duty the whole time, they’ll get exhausted and bored.
 Keep things moving by making a rotating schedule.

 - Mix batches that are as big as your mixer can handle.
 The bigger the batches you mix, the fewer batches you’ll need.

 - Be consistent.
 The more batches you mix, the more likely there is to be a mistake at this point.
 To make sure this doesn’t happen, make sure that you’re consistent in measuring the amount of water that goes into each batch of concrete.
 Not doing so can cause discoloration to occur in the future.

 The biggest tip I can think of though is to just not do it.
-It will almost certainly be both cheaper and easier to order ready mix concrete to be delivered to your home instead.
+It will almost certainly be both cheaper and easier to order ready mix concrete to be delivered by a concrete mixer truck to your home instead.

 Mixing more than just a few cubic feet of concrete on your own is a fool’s errand.
 Please do not make this mistake!

 Despite all of this, I really don’t think that it’s always necessary for you to get a contractor to do your concrete work for you.
 Contractors will increase the price of your project significantly.

 If you only need a few cubic yards poured, you and your friends can probably do all of the floating and forming that you need to do on your own with the right planning and effort.